Employee benefits and entitlements

 Disciplinary & Grievances

-The Council has clear policies in place to deal with any disciplinary matters, as well as grievances which employees may raise.
+We have clear policies in place to deal with any disciplinary matters, as well as grievances which employees may raise.

-The Council has an Equality and Diversity policy which ensures that our recruitment and selection processes are non-discriminatory and encourages applications from all sections of the community.
+We have an Equality and Diversity policy which ensures that our recruitment and selection processes are non-discriminatory and encourages applications from all sections of the community.
 The policy also enables all our staff to have fair and equal access to relevant learning and development opportunities, and to the information they need to do their jobs.

 To meet the Working Time Directive, employees wishing to engage in any other business or take up any other additional appointments must get written consent of the relevant Manager.